Meditation for Anxious Kids: Gentle, Parent-Guided Support

 - Research suggests small-to-moderate anxiety symptom support from youth mindfulness programs, but evidence quality is mixed.

-A 2021 meta-analysis found mindfulness-based programs produced small-to-moderate reductions in anxiety symptoms in children and adolescents, with an effect size around 0.35 source.
+A 2021 meta-analysis found mindfulness-based programs produced small-to-moderate reductions in anxiety symptoms in children and adolescents, with an effect size around 0.35 PubMed research.
 That is encouraging, but not a promise.
 In real homes, a child may notice one cool breath at the nostrils, then immediately ask what’s for dinner.
 That still counts as practice.

 Best-fit and not-fit cases for kids anxiety meditation support